suncoast-devs/handbook/lessons/js-fetch/lecture.md

 # What do we receive?

-If log this response we will see something that we cannot directly use.
+If we log this response, we will see something that we cannot directly use.

 [.column]